reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 This looks much simpler!
 (But it does the same thing.)

-Notice that the logic *still responds* to prop and state changes.
+Notice that the logic *still responds* to prop and State changes.
 Try editing the server URL or the selected room:

 <Sandpack>